Graygzou/graygzou.github.io/jekyll/collections/_project-pages/side/gmtk-2019-statistics.markdown

   - Discover how to crawl a website
   - Analyse some data
   - Discover new games thanks to criterias
+additional-sections:
+  - name: goals
+    list: ["Discover how to crawl a website",
+           "Analyse some data",
+           "Discover new games thanks to criterias"]
 ---
 <!---
 Gregoire Boiron <gregoire.boiron@gmail.com>